build-on-aws/content/tutorials/gitlab-with-terraform/index.md

 In this post we covered configuring IAM permissions and roles for GitLab, creating S3 and DynamoDB resources to store remote state, writing a Terraform script to deploy infrastructure, setting up a .gitlab-ci.yml pipeline to execute on commits, and testing our automated deployments.

-By following these steps, you can take the manual work and errors out of deploying to AWS.
-Your infrastructure becomes code that can be treated like any other application code.

 As you expand your infrastructure, be sure to continue using security best practices like least privilege IAM roles.
 And leverage GitLab's power with features like the Terraform template library.

-Now whenever inspiration strikes, you can implement and deploy new AWS infrastructure automatically in a fraction of the time.
-You're ready to use GitLab and Terraform to streamline your cloud deployments!

 To learn more about deploying to AWS using CI/CD, check out the following resources: